-On 10 June 2016, a new bill passed by a majority outside the current government entered into force.
+On 10 June 2016, a bill passed by a majority outside the current government entered into force.
 Before the bill entered into force, foreign nationals who had been offered a job with a gross annual pay of not less than DKK 375,000 were eligible for a residence and work permit.
-From 10 June 2016, foreign nationals must receive a salary of at least DKK 400,000 in order to be granted a residence and work permit under the Pay Limit scheme.
+From 10 June 2016, foreign nationals must receive a salary of at least DKK 400,000 (DKK 408,800 in 2017 level). in order to be granted a residence and work permit under the Pay Limit scheme.
 In addition, this level will now be regulated each year on the 1st of January.